 The best time is from mid-September to the end of January or from mid-February to the end of May.
-July and August are rainy months for Nepal, but each season has its richness.
-During rainy month the jungles will be lush to the rain forest, and the rivers will swell, the lowlands or the fields of the hills will be full of rice and other crops.
+July and August are rainy months for Nepal, but each season has its affluence.
+The jungles will be lush to the rain forest, and the rivers will swell, the lowlands or the fields of the hills will be full of rice and other crops.

-During these month Japanese tourists and from other countries, loving the high Himalaya flower, comes to sight flowers.
-And most of the tourist willing to travel to Tibet comes from May to mid-October.
+During these months, Japanese tourists and tourists from other countries, loving the high Himalaya flower, come to vista flowers.
+And most of the tourists willing to travel to Tibet come from May to mid-October.
 And we also have a lot of Spanish tourists touring and trekking in Nepal in these months.

-During rainy months the parts of Terai may see with flood and travelling during these months is hot and temperature may reach to around 38 degrees, but during this time the Indian tourists visit Nepal to escape the heat in their lowlands.
-During winter months the part of Terai will be misty and may find under winter mist until late morning (11 a.m.).
+During rainy months the parts of Terai may experience floods and travel during these months is hot and temperature may at times reach around 38 degrees, but during this season the Indian tourists visit Nepal to escape the heat in their lowlands.
+During the winter months, the part of Terai will be misty and may find under winter mist until late morning (11 a.m.).

-End of February to mid-May is the best time for fauna and flora both in the mountains and in Terai.
-During this time one may find a lot of rhododendron flower, magnolia, wild orchids and birdlife.
-The weather mostly remains fine in all parts of Nepal.
+The end of February to mid-May is the best time for flora and fauna both in the mountains and in Terai.
+During this season one may find ample rhododendron flowers, magnolia, wild orchids and birdlife.
+The weather predominantly remains fine in all parts of Nepal.

-January February are winter, and from the end of January to February, the high passes in the mountain valley will be in the snow.
-During this time, the temperature around the Everest Base camp will be -17 degrees (after sunset and before sunrise).
-During day time will be around 5 to 11 degree and more if sunny.
-Nepal is a sunny country, so the temperature, even full winter, is much better than some European country and in America and in Canada.
+January February is winter, and from the end of January to February, the high passes in the mountain valley will be in the snow.
+During this time, the temperature around the Everest Base camp will be -17 to -35 degrees (after sunset and before sunrise).
+During the day temperature rises around 5 to 11 degree and more if sundrenched.
+Nepal is a sunny country, so the temperature, even during full winter, is much better than in some European countries, America and in Canada.
 Many of them from those countries travel to Nepal to escape their cold weather and to enjoy the sunny Himalaya Panorama.